When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 One of the greatest honors in the NFL is to be awarded the Super Bowl MVP award.
 Most Super Bowl MVP awards have been given to quarterbacks, thus raising the odds the MVP will be a QB.

-The Super Bowl is by far the biggest event of the year with betting in 2016 totaling around $156,000,000.00, not including the illegal bets that inevitably take place.
+The Super Bowl is by far the biggest event of the year with betting in 2021 totaling around $486.4 million, not including the illegal bets that inevitably take place.

 The American Gaming Association estimates that $4.6 billion was illegally bet on last year’s Super Bowl but betting illegally can be risky for obvious reasons.
 For instance, what do you do when your black-market bookie refuses to pay you your winnings?
 You can’t exactly go to the police.